-The following table shows the number and value of the share-based awards which vested or were earned for each non-executive director for the fiscal year ending December 31, 2015.
-Non-executive directors did not receive any non-share based incentive plan compensation in 2015.
-The compensation paid to D.R.
-Lindsay is fully reflected in the summary of total compensation for NEOs on page 73.
+The following table shows the number and value of the share-based awards which vested or were earned for each non-executive director for the fiscal year ending December 31, 2016.
+Non-executive directors did not receive any non-share based incentive compensation in 2016.
+The compensation paid to Mr. Lindsay is fully reflected in the summary of total compensation for NEOs on page 75.